How to push new Git branches to remote repos on GitHub or GitLab by example

-Push a new Git branch to a remote repo
+Push new branch to a remote Git repo

-4. Continue to perform Git commits locally on the new branch
+3. Continue to perform Git commits locally on the new branch.

-5. Simply use a git push origin command on subsequent pushes of the new branch to the remote repo
+4. Simply use the git push origin command on subsequent pushes of the new branch to the remote repo.

 New branch to remote Git repo commands

-To create a new local branch to be pushed to the remote GitHub repo, just run a Git branch, switch or checkout command.
+To create a new local branch that you will push to the remote GitHub repo, just run a Git branch, switch or checkout command.
 There are many ways to create branches in Git.

 git switch -c new-branch

-A git branch -a command will verify that the new Git branch to be pushed to the remote GitHub repo was indeed created locally.
+A git branch -a command verifies that the new Git branch being pushed to the remote GitHub repo was indeed created locally.

 git branch -a